Geometric Algorithms (INFOGA) 2018, Block 2

 The course will treat most of Chapters 1-10, along with some other topics.

 The final grade is based on two homework exams and one final exam.
 Each of these three items must be graded with at least a 5.
 Then the final grade is determined by the weighted average, where the exam counts for half and each of the homework exams for a quarter.

 If one of the three items is graded (strictly) lower than 5, then you need a re-take.
-The grade for the final exam can be replaced by the grade for the re-take exam in July.
+The grade for the final exam can be replaced by the grade for the re-take exam.
 If one of the homework exams has a grade lower than 5, then you can make a third homework exam after the final exam, whose grade will replace the grade lower than 5.
 If both of the homework exams have a grade lower than 5 (or you did not make them), then you automatically fail the course.

 So, when you follow this course, there is a commitment to actively participate and you cannot wait until the final exam.

 There are two homework exams, which you have to hand in on paper at the day of the deadline.
 In particular, before the end of the class that day (or earlier if you do not come to class).
 Produce a carefully prepared document with your solutions, with proper type-setting (preferably with latex), and suitable figures.
 Handwritten solutions are not accepted.
 Consider using ipe to typeset your figures (ipe was specifically created to make the figures in the book).